cagla-su/Waydroid-Guide/README.md

 # Waydroid Guide
 Hello 🤭.
-In this guide, you will be informed about what is Waydroid, how to install and configure it in a beginner friendly way.
+In this guide, you will be informed about what is Waydroid, how to install and configure it.
 ## Questions
 ### What is Waydroid?
 [Waydroid](https://waydro.id/) is a container-based compatibility layer that enables Android to run in a containerized environment on Linux systems.
 You can use your favourite Android applications and play a good amount of Android games through Waydroid.